 A Vacation Rental

-Grand Mesa Elopement
+The Grand Mesa

 If you’re looking for mountain vibes here in the Grand Junction area, the Grand Mesa is the place to elope.
 With pines and aspens, views for days, wildflowers in the summer and tons of snow in the winter, it’s an all-around great spot for eloping in Grand Junction.
 It’s a great escape from the heat in the summer and offers both rustic and secluded spots or you could rent out one of the lodges and cabins on the Mesa for a group.
+There are lodges with numerous cabins to rent and communal space to hang out in, as well as off-grid areas for a quick day trip elopement.
+The Grand Mesa is about 45-60 minutes drive time outside of the city, but it’s worth every second in my opinion.

-Restaurants for Your Elopement Dinner
+Restaurants in Grand Junction for Your Elopement Dinner

-The Winery – Located in a converted historical carriage house in downtown Grand Junction, the Winery offers an upscale dining experience with great ambience.
+The Winery – Located in a converted historical carriage house in downtown Grand Junction, The Winery offers an upscale dining experience with great ambience.

 626 on Rood – This restaurant offers seasonal American dining and wine bar right off Main Street in Grand Junction.